SHAREHOLDER ALERT: Levi & Korsinsky Notifies B. Riley Financial, Inc.(RILY) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Levi & Korsinsky, LLP notifies investors in B. Riley Financial, Inc. ("B. Riley" or the "Company") (NASDAQ: RILY ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+08, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in B. Riley Financial, Inc. ("B. Riley" or the "Company") (NASDAQ: RILY) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of B. Riley investors who were adversely affected by alleged securities fraud between May 10, 2023 and November 9, 2023.
 Follow the link below to get more information and be contacted by a member of our team: